-For trains to enter and leave the tunnels into central London, tunnel entrances and exits will be required at Victoria Dock.
+For trains to enter and leave the tunnels into central London, tunnel entrance and exits would be required at Victoria Dock.

-A new station with major improvements and improved access for mobility impaired persons will be constructed at Custom House.
+A new station with major improvements and improved access for mobility impaired persons is proposed at Custom House.
 Silvertown and North Woolwich stations would close.

-Trains will use a refurbished Connaught Tunnel under the Docks between Custom House and North Woolwich.
+Trains would use a refurbished Connaught Tunnel under the Docks between Custom House and North Woolwich.

-New twin-tunnels will be constructed under the River Thames with new tunnel entrances and exits at North Woolwich and Plumstead.
-The tunnelling worksite will be at Plumstead from where the tunnel boring machines would be started.
+New twin tunnels would be constructed under the River Thames with new tunnel entrances and exits at North Woolwich and Plumstead.
+The tunnelling worksite would be at Plumstead from where the tunnel boring machines would be started.

 Tunnel ventilation and emergency intervention shafts are required at Warren Lane and Arsenal Way.

-New tracks either side of the North Kent Line between Plumstead and Abbey Wood station and train reversing sidings at Abbey Wood will be constructed.
+New tracks either side of the North Kent Line between Plumstead and Abbey Wood station and train reversing sidings at Abbey Wood would be required.

-There will be a redeveloped station at Abbey Wood to include lifts and escalators.
+A redeveloped station at Abbey Wood to include lifts and escalators is proposed.